mihasya/windshield/README.markdown

 ## Providing The Data

 The configuration object that gets passed in as the second argument has a property called `pointFetchingFn`.
 This is the function that will supply the points to be rendered on the map.
 The default is a random point generator, defined at the very top of `windshield.js`.

+## Additional Configuration

+The configuration object and the parameters to the data fetching function are all documented in `windshield.js`, so I won't dupliate it here.
+I think it's all fairly straight forward, though I'll update the docblocks or this README if I turn out to be wrong.

 ## Hosted example